ychfan/youtube-vos.org/_pages/home.md

 ---

 ## News
-* The 2nd Large-scale Video Object Segmentation Challenge has finished.
-Congrats **Zhishan Zhou**'s team for winning the VOS track and **Jonathon Luiten**'s team for winning the VIS track!
-[Leaderboard]({{ site.baseurl }}/challenge/2019/leaderboard/) has been updated.
-* We will hold "[The 2nd Large-scale Video Object Segmentation Challenge]({{ site.baseurl }}/challenge/2019/)" in conjunction with ICCV 2019 in Seoul, Korea.
+* We will hold "[The 3rd Large-scale Video Object Segmentation Challenge]({{ site.baseurl }}/challenge/2021/)" in conjunction with CVPR 2021 virtually.
 Stay tuned!

 ## What is YouTube-VOS